ssadedin/groovy-ngs-utils/README.md

 # Groovy NGS ![Tests](https://github.com/ssadedin/groovy-ngs-utils/actions/workflows/ci-build.yml/badge.svg)

-A toolkit for working with next genomic sequencing data in Groovy.
+A toolkit for working with genomic sequencing data in Groovy.

+The JVM is an incredible platform for data analysis, offering high performance, extraordinary library and platform support and rock solid industry support when it comes time to scale up and productionise your work.
-GNGS aims unlock the power of the JVM for working with genomic data through highly accessible scripting style use.
+Groovy NGS aims to unlock the power of the JVM by enabling it to be used with the versatile and highly productive Groovy programming language.

-GNGS works at three levels:
+Groovy NGS can be used at three levels:

- * Directly as tools on the command line
+ * Directly as pre-written tools on the command line
  * For writing simple scripts (bash-style)
  * As a library of classes for building full-scale applications

-Examples of functionality supported are:
+Examples of supported functionality are:

   * Reading, processing and filtering VCF files, including integration with common annotation sources such as VEP
   * Working with Genomic Ranges - full set of operation as well as higher level reading, processing and filtering